xslizik/zkgra/week5/report05.md

 ```
 Indicate which of these values of a,x are suitable for use in coding algorithms.

 For excercise 2,3 I created a simple program, that visualizes the mappings table, and determines the value of x to given corresponding to the combinations.
-It is as simple as calculating a function for given values of x and a from 1 to n-1.
+It is as simple as calculating a function for given values of x and a from 1 to n-1 during the creation of table unique values that are coprime with n are stored.
 As for the second part it is best to find a row of a given a and loop through values of y to find x.

 ![](../assets/5-1.png)